Frequently Asked Questions

 The answer is YES!
 While our app will certainly work using a mobile device’s onboard mics (which will be suitable for rough testing), if one wants to experience the pitch-shifted songs in a natural and pleasing three-dimensional space, our app must be used in conjunction with a specially-designed “binaural” headset with microphones mounted at each ear that will allow users to determine the directions and distances of songs and then go find the singers.

-So … if you are a nature enthusiast who desires the best possible listening experience, we strongly suggest that you obtain our Recommended Binaural Headset (which will require some assembly work on your part (mostly the simple twisting of cables).
+However, if you are a nature enthusiast who desires the best possible listening experience, we strongly suggest that you obtain the High-Fidelity Binaural Headset, which will require some assembly work on your part (mostly the simple twisting of cables).

 Where will I obtain the headset?

 To meet the demands of birders who want the very best, we have come up with an alternative that requires some assembly on the part of the buyer.
 It is the High-Fidelity Binaural Headset, which employs super low-noise mics.
 We have partnered with micbooster.com, a firm in Great Britain that specializes in building miniature low-noise mic-modules that will work beautifully for this application.
 Users will be able to order everything that is needed and then assemble the final headset with minimal do-it-yourself effort.

 NOTE: If you are comfortable with soldering miniature components, you might consider building your own headset.
 Go here for a complete list of components (located at the bottom of the web page).
 In addition … if you are interested in building fully-completed binaural headsets to be offered for sale, please contact us to discuss this possibility.

 Our app will be entirely free.
 Our Recommended Binaural Headset will cost about $175 (USD).
 Note that our non-profit will not make any money from the sale of headset components or kits, which will be handled separately by third parties.

 Can I use this app if I already wear hearing aids?